duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/01_duckietown_code_structure.md

 The image from which everything starts is `ros:kinetic-ros-base-xenial`.
 It is an official ROS image that is configured to work smoothly with ROS Kinetic.
 Even though this image is already extremely powerful, it is not well suited to directly work on a Duckiebot.
 Therefore, we add a few additonal components and confgure it properly and the result it `duckietown/dt-ros-kinetic-base`.

-The `duckietown/dt-ros-kinetic-base` image has everything you need in order to start developing code thatdirectly works on your Duckiebot.
+The `duckietown/dt-ros-kinetic-base` image has everything you need in order to start developing code that directly works on your Duckiebot.
 However, as there are a few components that all Duckietown ROS nodes share, it is convient to package them in an image.
 These are `duckitown-utils` (a library with a number of useful functions), `duckietown_msgs` (a ROS package that containes all the ROS message types used in Duckietown), and `DTROS`. `DTROS` is a 'mother' node for all other nodes in Duckietown.
 We will look at it in more detail soon.

 We finally can focus on `dt-duckiebot-interface`, `dt-car-interface`, and `dt-core`.
-The first, `dt-duckiebot-interface`, contains all the hardware drivers you need to operate your bot.
+The first, `dt-duckiebot-interface`, contains all the hardware drivers you need to operate your Duckiebot.
 In particular these are the drivers for the camera (in the `camera_driver` package), the ones for the motors (`wheels_driver`), and the LED drivers (`led_emitter`).
-Thanks to these nodes, you don't need to interact write low level code to control your bot.
+Thanks to these nodes, you don't need to interact write low level code to control your Duckiebot.
 Instead, you can simply use the convenient ROS topics and services provided by these nodes.

 The `dt-car-interface` image provides additional basic functionality that is not on hardware level.
-It is all you need to be able to drive your bot around, in particular the parts that handle the commands sent by a (virtual) joystick (the `joy_mapper` package) and the forward and inverse kinematics that convert the desired robot movement to wheel commands (`dagu_car` package).
+It is all you need to be able to drive your Duckiebot around, in particular the parts that handle the commands sent by a (virtual) joystick (the `joy_mapper` package) and the forward and inverse kinematics that convert the desired robot movement to wheel commands (`dagu_car` package).
 It might not immediately clear at first why these are not part of `dt-duckiebot-interface` or `dt-core`.
 In some use cases, e.g. for the demos or controlling a robot via a joystick it is beneficial to have these two packages.
 For others, e.g. when deploying a completely different pipeline, e.g. end-to-end reinforcement learning, one would prefer to interact directly with the drivers.
 We will see more examples of use cases shortly.

 The `dt-core` image provides all the high level robot behavior that you observe when running a demo.
 The image processing pipeline, decision-making modules, lane and intersection contollers, and many others  reside there.